Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Introduction

-The remainder of this paper outlines as follows: Section \ref{sec:pre} contains basics, while Section \ref{sec:reqs} outlines general security requirements to be checked.
-Section \ref{sec:learner} outlines the learner interfaces, Section \ref{sec:gen} the Rebeca code generation including a formally defined template and a formal description of the CPM concept.
+The remainder of this paper outlines as follows: Section \ref{sec:pre} contains basics.
+Section \ref{sec:learner} outlines the automata learner details, Section \ref{sec:gen} the Rebeca code generation including a formally defined template and a formal description of the CPM concept.
 Section \ref{sec:check} the model checking, including property definition.
 Section \ref{sec:test} briefly describes the relation to testing.
 Section \ref{sec:eval} presents the case studies, Section \ref{sec:rel} the related work and Section \ref{sec:conc} concludes the paper.